 The CSRD enhances, modernizes and harmonizes regulations regarding to the disclosure of social and environmental information by companies.

 Attention!
 This website is still an ongoing project.
 Therefore, the content is currently under development.

 - Reporting content

 - Reporting format

 Please cite this register in conjunction with the following article:

-Compared to the NFRD, the main changes relate to an extension of the firms under scope, further specifications of the double materiality concept and the reporting contents, the requirements for the integration of sustainability information into the management report, the assurance and digital tagging of the reported information, and changes in the sanctioning regime and enforcement.
+Compared to the NFRD, the main changes relate to an extension of the firms in scope, an extension of the reporting requirements for a company’s value chain, further specifications of the double materiality concept and the reporting contents, the requirements for the integration of sustainability information into the management report, the assurance and digital tagging of the reported information, and changes in the sanctioning regime and enforcement.

 |Adoption of the directive:||28 November 2022|